jlink/property-based-testing-in-kotlin/docs/README.md

 [web](https://jqwik.net/docs/current/user-guide.html#web-module) and
 [time](https://jqwik.net/docs/current/user-guide.html#time-module).

-Eventually you will have to concede, though, that the maintainers of jqwik will never be able to fulfill all your domain-specific needs.
+Eventually you will have to admit, though, that the maintainers of jqwik will never be able to fulfill all your domain-specific needs.
 Therefore, there must be a way to build generators of your own liking with _programming_, as opposed to just _specifying_ them through types and annotations.